AnshumanTiwari2006/Kheti-Vani-Voice-of-the-Farm-Agriculture-Project-/README.md

 │   │   ├── pages/
 │   │   │   ├── index.tsx
 │   │   │   └── NotFound.tsx
+│   │   └── ...
 │   ├── package.json
 │   └── tsconfig.json
 │
 └── README.md
 🤝 Contribution
 We welcome contributions to Kheti Vaani! 🌱
-If you have suggestions for new features, bug fixes, or improvements to the ML model, follow these steps:
+If you have suggestions for new features, bug fixes, or improvements to the ML model, please follow these steps:

 bash
 Copy code
-# 1. Fork the repository
+# Fork the repository
-# 2. Create a new feature branch
+# Create a new feature branch
 git checkout -b feature/AmazingFeature

-# 3. Commit your changes
+# Commit your changes
 git commit -m 'Add some AmazingFeature'

-# 4. Push to the branch
+# Push to the branch
 git push origin feature/AmazingFeature

-Then open a Pull Request 🚀
+# Then open a Pull Request
 📄 License
 This project is licensed under the MIT License — see the LICENSE file for details.